dj-park/dj-park.github.io/_pages/about.md

   - /about.html
 ---

 I am an MTS SDE at AMD's FPGA Architecture team.
-I work on a variety of applications for next-generation FPGA devices.
+I develop a variety of applications on next-generation FPGA devices.
 My Ph.D. research focuses on improving FPGA design productivity, creating a development experience for FPGAs that aligns closely with widely accepted software design principles.